aadityabhoyarr/python-discord-bot-template/README.md

 ## 💪- Support

-- Keep the credits, and a link to this repository in all the files containing my code will help me as a developer and new programer can see and get some help.
+- Please ensure that you keep the credits and a link to this repository in all files containing my code.
+This will help me as a developer, and new programmers can access the link to get some additional help if needed
-- If you don't know the basics.
-[Here's](https://www.pythondiscord.com/resources) a link for resources to learn python.
+- If you are unfamiliar with the basics of discord.py, [here](https://www.pythondiscord.com/resources) is a link to some resources that can help you learn.
-- If u want to help me in a financial way so [Buy Me A Coffee☕](https://www.buymeacoffee.com/adityabhoyar)

 ## 🎫-Get the Discord Token